Proto Labs (NYSE:PRLB) Releases Q2 2022 Earnings Guidance

-Proto Labs (NYSE:PRLB – Get Rating) updated its second quarter 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $0.35-$0.43 for the period, compared to the consensus earnings per share estimate of $0.38.
-The company issued revenue guidance of $123.00 million-$131.00 million, compared to the consensus revenue estimate of $127.58 million.

-A number of brokerages have issued reports on PRLB.
-StockNews.com began coverage on shares of Proto Labs in a research note on Thursday, March 31st.
+A number of research analysts recently issued reports on the company.
+StockNews.com assumed coverage on Proto Labs in a report on Thursday, March 31st.
 They set a hold rating on the stock.
-Zacks Investment Research upgraded shares of Proto Labs from a hold rating to a buy rating and set a $50.00 price objective on the stock in a research note on Thursday, May 19th.
-Finally, Craig Hallum reduced their price objective on shares of Proto Labs from $56.00 to $50.00 in a research note on Monday, May 9th.
+Craig Hallum lowered their target price on Proto Labs from $56.00 to $50.00 in a report on Monday, May 9th.
+Finally, Zacks Investment Research raised Proto Labs from a hold rating to a buy rating and set a $50.00 target price on the stock in a report on Thursday, May 19th.

-Several hedge funds have recently bought and sold shares of the company.
-BlackRock Inc. lifted its holdings in shares of Proto Labs by 8.3% in the fourth quarter.
-BlackRock Inc. now owns 4,966,091 shares of the industrial products company’s stock worth $255,011,000 after acquiring an additional 381,223 shares during the last quarter.
-Vanguard Group Inc. lifted its holdings in shares of Proto Labs by 5.1% in the first quarter.
-Vanguard Group Inc. now owns 2,848,640 shares of the industrial products company’s stock worth $150,693,000 after acquiring an additional 137,885 shares during the last quarter.
-State Street Corp lifted its holdings in shares of Proto Labs by 3.7% in the first quarter.
-State Street Corp now owns 1,035,329 shares of the industrial products company’s stock worth $54,769,000 after acquiring an additional 37,314 shares during the last quarter.
-Geode Capital Management LLC lifted its holdings in shares of Proto Labs by 11.5% in the fourth quarter.
-Geode Capital Management LLC now owns 515,971 shares of the industrial products company’s stock worth $26,495,000 after acquiring an additional 53,216 shares during the last quarter.
-Finally, Federated Hermes Inc. raised its holdings in Proto Labs by 63.4% in the 1st quarter.
-Federated Hermes Inc. now owns 461,748 shares of the industrial products company’s stock valued at $24,426,000 after buying an additional 179,112 shares during the last quarter.
-93.35% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in the stock.
+Public Employees Retirement System of Ohio boosted its position in Proto Labs by 42.2% during the 4th quarter.
+Public Employees Retirement System of Ohio now owns 795 shares of the industrial products company’s stock worth $41,000 after acquiring an additional 236 shares during the period.
+Graham Capital Management L.P. boosted its position in Proto Labs by 8.6% during the 1st quarter.
+Graham Capital Management L.P. now owns 6,351 shares of the industrial products company’s stock worth $335,000 after acquiring an additional 501 shares during the period.
+California State Teachers Retirement System boosted its position in Proto Labs by 2.6% during the 4th quarter.
+California State Teachers Retirement System now owns 38,655 shares of the industrial products company’s stock worth $1,985,000 after acquiring an additional 974 shares during the period.
+State of Tennessee Treasury Department boosted its position in Proto Labs by 7.4% during the 4th quarter.
+State of Tennessee Treasury Department now owns 14,464 shares of the industrial products company’s stock worth $743,000 after acquiring an additional 998 shares during the period.
+Finally, Legal & General Group Plc boosted its position in Proto Labs by 2.4% during the 4th quarter.
+Legal & General Group Plc now owns 81,892 shares of the industrial products company’s stock worth $4,205,000 after acquiring an additional 1,903 shares during the period.
+Institutional investors and hedge funds own 93.35% of the company’s stock.

 Proto Labs Company Profile (Get Rating)